Leonard Guarente, PhD

 Chief Scientist

-Guarente is best known for his research on the role of sirtuins, a class of proteins that play a key role in regulating metabolic systems.
-In particular, Guarente was the first to identify SIR2 as the gene that controls aging in yeast cells.
-The mammalian version of SIR2, SIRT1 (and its associated proteins), has since been shown by Guarente and others to play a key role in longevity and metabolic function in mammals.
-Additional research is needed to confirm similar effects in humans.
+Dr. Guarente is best known for his research on the role of sirtuins, a class of proteins that play a key role in regulating metabolic systems.
+In particular, Dr. Guarente was the first to identify SIR2 as the gene that controls aging in yeast cells, and to show that SIR2 and related proteins function as NAD+ dependent enzymes—the first link between NAD+ and aging.
+The mammalian version of SIR2, SIRT1 (and its associated proteins), has since been shown by Dr. Guarente and others to play a key role in longevity and metabolic function in mammals.
+Human studies have begun to show that dietary supplements that raise NAD+ levels exert similar effects in aging humans.